How to Prevent Moisture Build-Up in HVAC Systems

 To prevent drainage-related moisture issues:

-- Watch for water pooling near the HVAC unit
+• Watch for water pooling near the indoor air handler or furnace cabinet

 Drain problems are one of the most common causes of HVAC moisture buildup.
 Keeping this system clear and functional prevents water from accumulating inside the unit or spreading to surrounding areas.

-If moisture has already been detected near the system, how to detect moisture inside HVAC systems can help confirm whether drainage is contributing to the problem.
+If water stains, standing water, or damp insulation are already present, how to detect moisture inside HVAC systems can help confirm whether the drain system is part of the problem.

 Avoid Airflow Imbalance From Closed or Blocked Vents